zakirjarir/zprinter/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please fork the repo and submit a PR.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License